TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/project.md

 # Project 2: Text Monster Game

-Using Python students will be using casting, Boolean expressions, lists and while loops to create a text based adventure game.
+Using Python, students will be using casting, Boolean expressions, lists and while loops to create a text-based adventure game!

 ## Overview
 This game will take place in a three story dungeon.
 The user will have to traverse through the levels and find a way to fight monsters.
 On each move the user can try to: `left`, `right`, `up`, `down`, `grab`, `fight`, `help`.
 If the move is invalid the game should let the user know, otherwise the game will execute the user's move.
 The goal is to reach the prize blocked by a boss monster.